 - Zoo staff have been working closely with the leading Virologist at APHA, who developed a method to detect EEHV, to gain understanding of the equipment & materials needed to treat EEHV.

 - A PCR (polymerase chain reaction) machine which tests blood samples on site at the zoo to provide immediate test results, enabling the zoo’s teams of keepers and vets to monitor the elephants daily and act more quickly in the case of a positive test.

 Q3.
 Can EEHV be treated with the application of antiviral drugs?

 A3.
 Frequent blood testing means that we can begin anti-viral treatment before a calf shows any outward physical symptoms.
-As soon as we detect any change we begin treatment but sadly this is a disease that takes hold very quickly and treatment is rarely effective.
+As soon as we detect any change we begin treatment.

 Q4.
 Is the disease only found in zoo animals and can it spread?